biodataprog/2017_programming-intro/Assignments/Homework_4.md

 * Use Hisat2, samtools, and stringtie to generate a table of expression for these two experiments
 * Write a python script that will generate a report with 5 columns of data.
-Gene Name, Gene Location, Gene Length, FPKM exp1, FPKM exp 2
+Gene Name, Chromosome, Start, End, Strand, Gene Length, FPKM exp1, FPKM exp 2
 * Using R or other tools, make these plots
     * Plot gene expression from exp1 vs gene expression of exp 2
     * Plot gene length vs expr1 expression (FPKM).
 Is there a relationship?